Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

-\begin{rem} In particular, we may choose $A_n \in \mathcal{D}$, the image of the duality functor from smooth filtered coalgebras.
-In this case, $I= \Sym^{\geq 1}(M)$, the augmentation ideal of $\widehat{\Sym}(M)$ for $M$ some projective module of finite type. \end{rem} Now let $\GG$ be a formal group law over $\Spec k$, and let $\OO(\GG)$ be its complete adic algebra of functions.
-This acquires a comultiplication
+\begin{rem} In particular, we may choose $A_* \in \mathcal{D}$, the image of the duality functor from smooth filtered coalgebras.
+In this case, $I= \Sym^{\geq 1}(M)$, the augmentation ideal of $\widehat{\Sym}(M)$ for $M$ some projective module of finite type. \end{rem}